-English walnut: English walnut is expensive that is not easily available in the market.
-But still, small demand can be fulfilled easily.
+English walnut: English walnuts are expensive and are not easily available in the market.
+But still, small demands can be fulfilled easily.
 Due to the less availability, it is mostly seen in veneers and plywood.

 Butternut: It is easily available in the market in the form of lumbar and block.
 Its origin country is North America but it is being grown easily in many other countries as well so that their demand is easily met.

 Sapele vs Walnut Price

 Sapele is a rare wood species and We know that rare wood is expensive.
 Its price is less than mahogany, and black walnut but higher than butternut wood.